KasparEtter/ef1p/pages/number-theory/number-theory.md

-While [subgroup membership can be tested easily in cyclic groups](#subgroup-membership-test-in-cyclic-groups), I didn't implement this check because there is no simple formula to determine whether an [elliptic curve](#elliptic-curves) is cyclic and I had to handle this case anyway for non-cyclic groups.
+While [subgroup membership can be tested easily in cyclic groups](#subgroup-membership-test-in-cyclic-groups), I didn't implement this check because there is no simple formula to determine whether an [elliptic curve](#elliptic-curves) is cyclic and I had to handle failures anyway for non-cyclic groups.

 </details>